-What is the difference between a practicum and an internship?
+What is the difference between an applied practice experience (APE) and an internship?

-The terms are often used interchangeably, but in the context of the MPH program, the practicum is a field-based experience for which students receive course credit.
+The terms are often used interchangeably, but in the context of the MPH program, the APE is a field-based experience for which students receive course credit.
 An internship is a more commonly used term that refers to an opportunity to gain experience in a field.
-If you see an advertisement for an internship, it is possible to pursue that experience as a practicum; it would simply require additional planning to ensure academic requirements are met through the experience.
+If you see an advertisement for an internship, it is possible to pursue that experience as an APE; it would simply require additional planning to ensure academic requirements are met through the experience.

-When should I start looking for a practicum?
+When should I start looking for an applied practice experience?

-You should complete your core courses and two of your concentration courses before beginning the practicum.
-Start your practicum search at least one semester prior to the semester you’d like to begin.
+You should complete your core courses and two of your concentration courses before beginning the APE.
+Start your APE search at least one semester prior to the semester you’d like to begin.

-I have an internship opportunity available, but I don’t meet the requirements to start the practicum yet.
+I have an internship opportunity available, but I don’t meet the requirements to start the APE yet.
 What should I do?

 Gaining as much field experience as possible will help you in the long-run.
-Students can do as many internships as they can reasonably fit into their schedules, but would need to meet the requirements above in order to “count” the internship as a practicum.
+Students can do as many internships as they can reasonably fit into their schedules, but would need to meet the requirements above in order to “count” the internship as your APE.

 I have an idea.
 Now what?